-The leaves of the American Sycamore are 4″ to 10″ wide with coarse toothed margins and lobes.
+The leaves of the American Sycamore are 4″ to 10″ wide with coarse toothed margins and palmate lobes.
 They are typically a medium to dark green color that turn a yellow to brown color in the fall.
 It has an alternate leaf arrangement (unlike the similar-looking maple).

 Twig and Bud Identification

-The bark of the American Sycamore has brwon bark that exfoliates irregularly, and this reveals a creamy white inner bark.
+The bark of the American Sycamore has brown bark that exfoliates irregularly, and this reveals a creamy white inner bark.
 Older Sycamores typically do not exfoliate at the base of the trunk.

-The American Sycamore produces spherical balls that have around 1 3/8″ diameter.
-They ripen to brown in the fall, but persists into winter.
+The American Sycamore produces spherical balls that have about a 1 3/8″ diameter.
+They ripen to brown in the fall but persists into winter.
 The ball is actucally made up of several achenes each with a single seed.
 It is an aggregate fruit, so all of the achenes are derived from one flower.

 The flowers of the American Sycamore are in small rounded clusters.
 It is monoecious, but the flowers are imperfect.
 The male flower is yellowish, and the female flower is reddish.

 - Although it is the only species of Platanus native to Eastern North America, the American Sycamore may be confused in cultivation with the London Planetree, which is a hybrid whose parent is the American Sycamore itself.